How to choose the best and cheapest investment platform and DIY investing ISA

 - An investment platform is a website or smartphone app where you can buy and sell investments, such as funds, investment trusts, ETFs, stocks and shares

-- They allow you to invest in these assets either directly or via products such as Stocks and Shares ISAs, Junior ISAs or a Self Invested Personal Pension (SIPP)
+- They allow you to invest in these assets either directly or via products such as Stocks and Shares ISAs, Junior ISAs, Junior SIPPs, Lifetime ISAs or a Self Invested Personal Pension (SIPP)

-- Investment platforms are ideal for DIY investors who want to make their own investment decisions (although some offer discretionary management) and keep investment costs to a minimum.
-The cheapest investment platform will depend on how much you have to invest and the types of investments you plan to hold
+- Investment platforms are ideal for DIY investors who want to make their own investment decisions (although some offer discretionary management - see best investment platform for beginners) and keep investment costs to a minimum.
+The cheapest & best investment platform will depend on how much you have to invest and the types of investments you plan to hold

-- Over recent years more investment platforms have entered the market providing the DIY investor with a wealth of investment choice and services whilst driving down the costs involved with investing
+- Over recent years more investment platform providers have entered the market providing the DIY investor with a wealth of investment choice and services whilst driving down the costs involved with investing

 - DIY investors can now enjoy a whole range of tools together with up to the minute research, often available on their smartphone, to help improve their investment returns.
 This article sets out the cheapest investment platforms and the best investment platforms (as they are not necessarily the same)